 and admiring the view from their patio, which I remember well from previous visits.

 Pretty nice, eh?

 I also spent some time admiring my great uncle’s pottery.
 He’s one of those people who is excellent at basically anything they try, so of course he produces the most incredible pieces.
 He also collects them; here’s a selection of finds hung on the wall:

 He even gave me one of my very own to take home, which is now one of my most prized possessions.
 It’s got an abstract squiggle in the middle of the plate, which as he handed it to me he noted means ‘Death To Fascism’.
 I love my family.

 Here we are, me clutching my plate proudly.
-You can see more of his work behind him.

 I love that this cruise gave me the chance to catch up with family I rarely get to see.
 That made me very happy.

 Time to leave the boat.
 After our last excellent breakfast, we packed up and shipped out.
 Of course, we made time for a ship selfie.

 Luckily, our flight didn’t leave until the evening so we had a good amount of time to spend in Seattle.
 We left our luggage at the terminal and went to see our favourite bits of town again.

 Every evening we had a towel animal made for us.
 They became more and more spectacular as time went on, and I couldn’t write this without including them.
 You guys, we named some of these critters.
 That’s how attached we became to them!